 - How important is it for my child to learn French in school?French and English are Canada’s official languages.
 All English-language schools in Canada teach French as a second language.
 It allows your children to learn about francophone culture and it may benefit them in the future.

-- How can I get my biometrics done for my application?If you are currently in Canada and you are being sponsored or you are requested to submit biometrics to confirm your identity as part of your visa or immigration application.
-You may access biometrics services at many major points of entry to Canada.
+- How can I get my biometrics done for my application?If you are requested to submit biometrics to confirm your identity as part of your visa or immigration application, you may access biometrics services at designated Service Canada locations many major points of entry to Canada.

 - What should I know about keeping my child safe online?You cannot always know what your children are doing online, and may not be able to control everything they do on every device, website, or app.
 However, you can be a good example for your child, keep your house safe, and educate them about online privacy.